 Management of Dental Patients Taking Anticoagulants or Antiplatelet Drugs

-The need for current national guidance on this topic has arisen from concerns about the lack of clarity around current dental specific recommendations for the new drugs, and uncertainty about referral for these patients.
-This guidance aims to clarify the current recommendations and expert advice for the newer oral anticoagulants and antiplatelet drugs and presents these, along with up-to-date recommendations for the more established medications, within a single information resource.
+The need for national guidance on this topic arose from concerns about the lack of clarity around dental specific recommendations for the new drugs, and uncertainty about referral for these patients.
+The guidance aimed to clarify recommendations and expert advice for the newer oral anticoagulants and antiplatelet drugs and present these, along with up-to-date recommendations for the more established medications, within a single information resource.
 To inform the development of the guidance, the following work was carried out by TRiaDS:

-Informing the Scoping of the Guidance
+Informing the Scope of the Guidance

 The scope of the guidance was informed by conducting telephone interviews with sixteen general dental practitioners (GDPs) from both rural and city practices from across Scotland.
 The aim was to identify current practice and factors which may influence the management of patients taking these drugs.
 The interviews also helped establish what dentists wanted from this guidance.

 1.Consultation feedback questionnaire

 As part of SDCEP’s consultation process the draft guidance was circulated to organisational and individual stakeholders including GDPs for feedback.
 A number of questions focusing on the barriers and facilitators to implementation were included in the consultation feedback form.

 2.Semi-structured telephone interviews

 3.Pre-guidance publication questionnaire

 A questionnaire underpinned by the Theoretical Domains Framework was sent to a random sample of GDPs across Scotland six weeks prior to the publication and dissemination of the guidance.
 The content of the questionnaire was informed by the findings of the consultation feedback and the interviews.

 4.Post-guidance publication questionnaire